WebOrigami/extensions/screenshot/README.md

 The extension uses [Puppeteer](https://pptr.dev/), a headless Chrome browser, to render pages.
 The Puppeteer package is wonderful but quite heavy in size (~100MB).

-# Usage
+# Usage in Origami

-Install this package in your project:
+Install this package in your [Origami](https://weborigami.org) project:

 ```console
 $ npm install --save @weborigami/screenshot